stephanie-finnigan/MP-tech-test/readme.md

 	- No service layer with interfaces implemented
 	- No need to test controller as tests will be run on Service logic
 	- Pascal case used for local variable
-	- Duplicate linq queries used when one is sufficient
+	- Two linq queries used when one is sufficient

 Q2.
 What best practices have you used while implementing your solution?

-	- Single Responsibility Principle
-	- Interface Segregation Principle
-	- Dependency Inversion Principle
+	- SOLID Principles
 	- Dependency Injection (Loose coupling)
 	- Seperate service logic implementation from Controller endpoint
 	- Add more unit tests based on acceptance criteria for further test coverage